K-S-K/CV/Articles/36_GaiaSDT/Article.md

 - - The Disturbances (micro meteoroids, clanks, and solar pressure) model.
 - - The Star Catalog to handle the Sky Map.
 It can receive direction and window size and provide a list of stars in the window with those coordinates.
 - - The Star Tracker Module, which simulates taking a photo of stars in the specified direction, recognizes constellation patterns, and returns the “measured” orientation with hardware-specific errors.
 - - The Focal Plane Module, which simulates star movement over the telescope CCDs, and performs angular velocity measurements with hardware-specific delays and deviations.
+We tried several different approaches, the finally accepted version was developed by my colleague, who joined to the project recently.
 - - The Kalman Filter implementation, for verifying the “measured” orientation and angular velocity.
 - - The Controller model, which compares verified attitude with nominal attitude and calculates, if necessary, a torque that is needed to correct the actual attitude.
 - - The Micro Propulsion System model, which accepts a required torque, and, knowing the geometry and power of thrusters, produces an “applied torque”, which is going to the Dynamic/Kinematic model at the next iteration of the computational experiment.